djcb/gxlib/README.md

 However, after a while, many common problems can be easily expressed as number of those operations.

-##

-Let's take an array of strings, uppercase them, and then combine them in a single string, separated by colons.

 ## Product of primes

 Let's take the product of the prime numbers up to 20.
 We could make a